If you have come across this article, you are likely planning to get some money in the bank.

 If you believe in a company enough that you would like to own it – you may be on to something.

-If you purchase shares because you would like the price to appreciate – you should think again.
+If you buy shares because you would like the price to appreciate – you should think again.

 Why is this distinction important?